educates/educates-terraform-modules/root-modules/educates-on-gke/README.md

 Create a file named `main.tfvars` and place all the required configuration there

-There's an example configuration file at [main.tfvars.example](main.tfvars.example)
+There's an example configuration file at [examples/main.tfvars.example](examples/main.tfvars.example)

 ## How to run